Li-mz/bilby/README.rst

 | **Note:**
 | This branch adds support to space GW detectors and allows you treat them in the same way as the original Interferometer instances.
+| This version considers different t(f) (SPA approximation) for different GW harmonic mode, but costs long time to run.
+You can see the version which doesn't consider different t(f) for different modes in _`this branch <https://github.com/Li-mz/bilby/tree/SpaceResponse>`_.
 | Contributors: `Mingzheng Li <https://github.com/Li-mz/>`_, `Qian Hu <https://github.com/MarinerQ/>`_

 -----